Sweeping up Zeta: Equitable Partitions and the Successful Partition

+These children are also successful partitions because the addition of the new letter $i$ to $\bb_{i+|\uu|_m}$ changes the sum $|\uu^*|_m$ so that the first letter read in \Cref{map:backwards} is this new letter; \Cref{map:backwards} then reads the remaining letters of the successful parent $\uu^*$ in the same order as before the letter $i$ was added.
+In particular, if $\w$ is the word whose image under the modular presweep map is a node $\uu^*$, then the children of $\uu^*$ are characterized as those words obtained by adding one additional letter to the end of $\w$ and applying $\swp$ to the resulting words.
+An example of a node in $\mathcal{T}^*_5$ with its five children is given on the right of~\Cref{ex:tree}.
+The corresponding words under \Cref{map:backwards} are illustrated on the left of~\Cref{ex:tree}.

-Then it is easy to see that all partitioned words in $\mathcal{T}^*_m$ are equitable, and that all successful partitions appear in $\mathcal{T}^*_m$~\cite[Lemma 7.2]{thomas2014cyclic}.
+Then it is easy to see that all partitioned words in $\mathcal{T}^*_m$ are equitable, and that all successful partitioned words appear in $\mathcal{T}^*_m$~\cite[Lemma 7.2]{thomas2014cyclic}.
 (It is not yet clear that the images of the words in $\mathcal{T}^*_m$ under the forgetful map are actually distinct.) \end{proof}